servoskinner/commanders/readme.md

 ## Overview

 This is an alpha version of Corporate Wars, a strategic card game.
-Pass-and-play two-player mode with standard is currently the only available and decks cannot be modified yet.
+Pass-and-play two-player mode with standard rules is currently the only one available and decks cannot be modified yet.

 ## Build guide